• Home

 There's an incredible range of Mac to-do list apps out there, all looking to serve different kinds of users.
 Some are simple text-based lists, while others are basically advanced team project management tools.
 Which one you prefer may well boil down to personal taste, though, in my opinion, the very best Mac to-do list apps need to do five key things:

-Offer a great native macOS experience.
+• Offer a great native macOS experience.
 This can include supporting macOS features like notifications, widgets, and a menu bar app, but it also extends to the general feel of the app.
 This keeps a lot of big-name team productivity tools off this list.
-For example, Todoist is one of our favorite to-do apps, but it's not one of our favorite to-do apps for Mac.
+For example, Todoist is one of my favorite to-do apps, but it's far from one of my favorite to-do apps for Mac.

 Testing dozens of to-do apps was a surprisingly simple process—mostly because I had already used most of them over the past decade, so it was just a matter of reacquainting myself.
 Like many people, I've tested loads of different options to try to find the one that fits best.
 With that, here are the six best to-do apps for Mac.